1407arjun/DBKong/README.md

     ...
 }
 ```
-2. Create a `github.properties` file in the root of your project and add in the code as follows:
+2. Create a `github.properties` file in the root of your project and add in the code as follows (skip this step if you want to use system environment variables as in step 2):
 ```
 gpr.usr = < your github username >
 gpr.key = < your personal access token >
 ```
+**The personal access token should have read packages scope.**

 3. In the `app/build.gradle` (module level gradle file) include the following code to access the credentials from the `github.properties` file:
 ```